iofu728/PaperRead/notes/NLP/NER/README.md

    - solve the multi-token entity predict problem.
    - random replace entity to same type entity.
    - verify in zero-shot entity and commonsense QA.
+5. [**Zero-Shot Relation Extraction via Reading Comprehension**](https://github.com/iofu728/PaperRead/blob/master/paper/NLP/NER/ZeroShotMRC.pdf) [CONLL 2017] _Omer Levy, Minjoon Seo, Eunsol Choi, Luke Zettlemoyer_.
+   - View NER as a MRC task which good at zero-shot.
+   - I think it due to the representation of entity label which replace the traditional project representation space to one flat.
+   - The question temperate which is to determine the performance is writer by human.
+   - add negative sample which have no correct answer in sentence from other NER dataset.